PnS2018/pns2018.github.com/session_04.md

 A popular edge detection algorithm is _Canny edge detector_ which is developed by John F. Canny in 1986.
 This algorithm has multiple stages that can denoise the image, find the gradients, and apply thresholding.
+We omit the details of this algorithm here.
+Interested readers can follow [this link](http://opencv-python-tutroals.readthedocs.io/en/latest/py_tutorials/py_imgproc/py_canny/py_canny.html#canny) for more information.

 ```python
 import cv2